manzt/trevorma.nz/posts/001-be-assertive.md

 }
 ```

-There are no runtime checks in the function body anymore, but that's because
+Again, the runtime checks are gone from the function body, but only because the
-we've again shifted the responsibility elsewhere.
-Branding is a kind of
+responsibility has been shifted elsewhere.

-type-level trick — a way of tagging a value in the type system without changing
+Branding is a type-level trick, a way to tag a value for the type checker
-the underlying value itself.
-It lets us reuse a regular `number`, but mark it
+without changing it at runtime.
+It lets us reuse a plain `number` while giving
-in a way that gives the type checker more context.
-When we write `as Integer`,
+the type system more context.
+Writing `as Integer` tells TypeScript, "trust me,
-we're telling TypeScript, "trust me, this number also satisfies `{ __brand:
-"integer" }`" even though there's clearly no runtime evidence to support that.
+this satisfies `{ __brand: 'integer' }`," even though there's clearly no
-We have to verify, somewhere else in the program, that a `number` is actually
+runtime evidence to support that.
+We have to ensure elsewhere that the value is
-an integer before branding it.
-That's what makes this pattern safe, but also
+actually an integer.
+That makes the pattern safe, but also easy to misuse,
-what makes it easy to misuse, since it depends on "lying" to the type system.
+since it relies on lying to the type system.

 It's kind of a marvel that TypeScript supports these type-level gymnastics at
 all.
-This flexibility often makes TypeScript codebases _feel_ very different
+That flexibility leads to a lot of variation in style across codebases,
-depending on how much they lean into patterns like branding and other advanced
-type-level features.
-Some projects stay close to "typed JavaScript," while
+depending on how much they push the type system.
+Some projects stay close
-others start to resemble something [entirely new](https://effect.website/).
+JavaScript with types,others push the system into something [entirely
-Personally, I find branding to be overkill in most cases, though I see the
+different](https://effect.website/).
+I find branding overkill in most cases,
-value.
+though I see the value.

-Some expectations are hard to capture in the type system without reaching for
+Some expectations are hard to express via types without reaching for advanced
-advanced patterns.
-In those cases, an assertion can strike a middle ground,
+patterns.
+In those cases, an assertion can strike a middle ground, though it
-though it provides a different kind of guarantee.
-It really depends on the
+provides a different kind of guarantee.
+It really depends on the context and
-context and expectations around the code.
+expectations around the code.

 ## Collaborating with the type checker

 Types and runtime checks might seem like separate concerns, but interestingly,
 <ins>**assertions can also participate in static analysis**</ins>.
-It took me
-some time to fully appreciate how an assertion can actually improve the type
-checker's understanding of the code.

 [Type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html)
 is when the compiler learns more about a variable's type based on _runtime